Avadhut05/Avadhut_Kolwankar-ReviewTestAssignment/README.md

 * Add and manage courses
 * Assign lectures (batches) to courses
 * Assign instructors to lectures with dates
-* Inside INstructors and courses we can see all the associated lectures
+* Inside Instructors and courses we can see all the associated lectures
 * Prevent duplicate instructor scheduling on the same date
 * Upload course images